KOSaber/lesson-w08d03-react-functional/02-component-lifecycle.md

 ### The `componentDidMount()` and `componentWillUnmount()` Methods

 The `componentDidMount` method is called once, immediately after your component is rendered to the DOM.
-If you want to make an AJAX request when your component first renders, this is where to do it (_not_ in the constructor, or in `componentWillMount`).
+If you want to make an AJAX request when your component first renders, this is where to do it (_not_ in the constructor).

 In the following example, we fetch data from the server, then set the state of the component using the response.